blog-post

 While most people are aware of the general harm that data breaches can cause to businesses, the short-term and immediate effects are often overlooked.

-• Forensic Investigations: When a data breach occurs, businesses are obliged to conduct a forensic investigation to identify the root cause of the breach.
-While these investigations can provide valuable information that can help prevent similar incidents in the future, they can also result in significant costs in the short term.
+Forensic Investigations: When a data breach occurs, businesses need to conduct a forensic investigation to identify the root cause of the breach.
+While these investigations can provide valuable information that can help patch the vulnerability used to gain access as well as prevent similar incidents in the future, they can also result in significant costs in the short term.

 Small businesses often face long-term consequences that go beyond the immediate financial costs when they experience a data breach.